-CONS / The problem spotter feature is unable to catch obvious errors.
+CONS / The problem-spotter feature is unable to catch obvious errors.

-Like all the best genealogy software, Ancestral Quest connects to popular genealogy websites like Ancestry, FamilySearch and WorldVitalRecords.
+Like all the best genealogy software, Ancestral Quest connects to popular genealogy websites like Ancestry, FamilySearch and MyHeritage.
 You can also add and bookmark your favorite sites around the web using the in-app browser.
 This program is a good fit for people with thousands of recorded ancestors.

 Ancestral Quest has several tools for calculating relationships and searching for individuals in a huge database.
 There are three different searches available on the toolbar: One icon is reserved for searching individuals and marriages, another for individuals, and a third for relationships.
 While these are useful, this is a redundant feature.
 Many programs have simple customizable searches in one option.

-In addition to searches, you can calculate relationships and view connections between people.
-Even if two individuals are generations apart, you can see the relationship listed at a bottom panel in the software.
+In addition to performing searches, you can calculate relationships and view connections between people.
+Even if two individuals are generations apart, you can see the relationship listed on a bottom panel in the software.
 You can set the desired person as the root individual and then roll your mouse over the person you want to know his or her connection to.
 Ancestral Quest also has a relationship calculator in the toolbar that allows you to see the connection in greater detail.

 Another useful feature in Ancestral Quest is the ditto tool.
-For siblings, multiple marriages or any kind of relationship linking many people to an individual, the ditto tool connects individuals in bulk.
+For siblings, multiple marriages or any kinds of relationship linking many people to an individual, the ditto tool connects individuals in bulk.
 This allows you to add multiple children to the same couple quickly.
 Also, if you find duplicates in your database, you can combine profiles with the merge tool on the toolbar.